Bird's Eye View Based Pretrained World model for Visual Navigation: Abstract

 \section{Abstract}

 Sim2Real transfer has gained popularity because it helps transfer from inexpensive simulators to real world.
-This paper presents a novel system that fuses components in a traditional \textit{World Model} into a robust system, trained entirely within a simulator, that \textit{Zero-Shot} transfers to the real world.
-To facilitate transfer, we use an intermediary representation that are based on \textit{Bird's Eye View (BEV)} images.
+This paper presents a novel system that fuses components in a traditional World Model into a robust system, trained entirely within a simulator, that Zero-Shot transfers to the real world.
+To facilitate transfer, we use an intermediary representation that is based on \textit{Bird's Eye View (BEV)} images.
 Thus, our robot learns to navigate in a simulator by first learning to translate from complex \textit{First-Person View (FPV)} based RGB images to BEV representations, then learning to navigate using those representations.
-Later, when tested in the real world, the robot uses the perception model that translates FPV-based RGB images to embeddings that are used by the downstream policy.
-The incorporation of state-checking modules using \textit{Anchor images} and \textit{Mixture Density LSTM} not only interpolates uncertain and missing observations but also enhances the robustness of the model when exposed to the real-world environment.
-We trained the model using data collected using a \textit{Differential drive} robot in the CARLA simulator.
-Our methodology's effectiveness is shown through the deployment of trained models onto a \textit{Real world Differential drive} robot.
-Lastly we release a comprehensive codebase, dataset and models for training and deployment that are available to the public.
+Later, when tested in the real world, the robot uses the perception model that translates FPV-based RGB images to embeddings that were learned by the FPV to BEV translator and that can be used by the downstream policy.
+The incorporation of state-checking modules using \textit{Anchor images} and Mixture Density LSTM not only interpolates uncertain and missing observations but also enhances the robustness of the model in the real-world.
+We trained the model using data from a Differential drive robot in the CARLA simulator.
+Our methodology's effectiveness is shown through the deployment of trained models onto a real-world Differential drive robot.
+Lastly we release a comprehensive codebase, dataset and models for training and deployment (\url{https://sites.google.com/view/value-explicit-pretraining}).